Activities & Events

 Before the race

-Visit Easton Farmers’ Market: America’s oldest, continuous, open-air market features fresh, local produce, delicious baked goods, flowers and artisan crafts.
+Visit Easton Farmers’ Market: If you are coming in to town Saturday, May 24th, make sure you checkout America’s oldest, continuous, open-air market features fresh, local produce, delicious baked goods, flowers and artisan crafts.
 Cyclists can use the free bike valet as they shop the market for a delicious breakfast or lunch before the race.
 (9 a.m. to 1 p.m.
 Saturdays, Scott Park along Larry Holmes Drive, eastonfarmersmarket.com)

 Explore Easton: Feast on delicious treats throughout the city, shop Easton’s boutiques and antique shops, go on a walk on the Karl Stirner Arts Trail, hike the D&L Trail and explore the history of our riverside city.
 Plan your day.